hanke580/upfuzz/nyx_mode/README.md

 sudo ../packer/qemu_tool.sh post_install ubuntu.img
 ```

-* From a different terminal, connect to nyx vm via ssh
+2. From a different terminal, connect to the prebuilt image and then connect to nyx vm via ssh
 ```bash
 ssh -p 2222 nyx@localhost
 # password: nyx